Nasir-6/not_my_fitness_pal/README.md

 ![food service test results](https://github.com/Nasir-6/not_my_fitness_pal/blob/main/readme-gifs-images/food_service_tests.jpg)

 ## What we learnt
-- How to plan,structure and develop a Java/SpringBoot back-end application with a postgresql database
+- How to plan, structure and develop a Java (SpringBoot) back-end application with a PostgreSQL database
 - How to use GitHub for collaboration (using branches and dealing with merge conflicts)
 - The benefit and application of Test Driven Development
 - Greater understanding of Java testing concepts (mocking, argument captors etc.)